 What can you do?
 Be supportive, be informed, and be open to options that you might never have heard of before.
-It's a wild, wooly world out there when it comes to getting a job!
+It's a competitive job market and we're here to help prepare your son!

 How can I Help my Son Choose a Major, and How will his Major Affect his Career Choices?